 Restricted Water Flow and Clogs

-This mineral buildup can act like a clog, restricting the water flow and causing a range of problems.
+This mineral build-up can act like a clog, restricting the water flow and causing various problems.
 Initially, you may notice a decrease in water pressure or an uneven distribution from the shower head faceplate.
 As the build-up worsens, the water flow can become further obstructed, leading to a dripping shower head or, in severe cases, a complete blockage.

 Increased Water Pressure and Leaks